Code-Institute-Submissions/DCD-MilestoneProject/README.md

 - Users will be able to add, edit and delete recipes.
 - Recipes stored will be grouped and summarised base on their attributes such as cuisines, country of origin, allergens, ingredients, etc. Such groups will be clickable to reveal recipes that fall into their respective categories.
 The summary will be presented graphically categories will be clickable for a filtered view base on that category.
 - On top of basic grouping, users will also be able to search for recipes.
-- The application will provide user registeration and authentication for better security. (i.e. users can only edit or delete recipes they created)
+- The application will provide user registration and authentication for better security. (i.e. users can only edit or delete recipes they created)

 </details>